3rd Infantry Regiment (United States): American Civil War

 The 3rd Infantry saw extensive service during the United States Civil War and was credited with 12 campaigns.
 Detachments from the regiment were serving at Fort Pickens in Florida and in Saluria on the Gulf Coast of Texas when the war began in April 1861.
 Three companies of the 3rd Infantry surrendered on 25 April.
 Five of the regiment's 10 companies were engaged at the Battle of Bull Run on 20 July 1861.

 The regiment spent most of the war assigned to the Army of the Potomac and served mostly in Virginia.
-From May 1862 to March 1864, it served with 1st Brigade, 2nd Division of the 5th Corps.
-In March 1864, it was reassigned to the 4th Brigade, 1st Division of the 5th Corps.
-It participated in the Siege of Yorktown (part of the Peninsular Campaign), the Battle of Malvern Hill, the Second Battle of Bull Run, the Battle of Antietam, the Battle of Fredericksburg, the Battle of Chancellorsville, the Battle of Gettysburg, the Battle of Cold Harbor and the Battle of Appomattox.
+From May 1862 to December 1863, it served with 1st Brigade, 2nd Division of the 5th Corps.
+During this period, the regiment participated in the Siege of Yorktown (part of the Peninsular Campaign), the Battle of Malvern Hill, the Second Battle of Bull Run, the Battle of Antietam, the Battle of Fredericksburg, the Battle of Chancellorsville, and the Battle of Gettysburg.

+In December 1863, the regiment was sent to New York City, where it remained until October 1864, when it was sent to Washington D.C.
+In February 1865, it was sent to rejoin the Army of the Potomac as its headquarters guard, and was present at the Battle of Appomattox in April 1865.